robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 [![Constellation Diagram - Sine A without phase offset](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/12-constellation-diagram-sine-a-without-phase-offset-v2.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/12-constellation-diagram-sine-a-without-phase-offset-v2.png)
 *Figure 12 - Constellation Diagram - Sine A without phase offset*

-If we would add phase offset to our sine it will rotate our point on the constellation diagram (Figure 13).
+If we would add phase offset to our sine A it will rotate our point on the constellation diagram (Figure 13).

 [![Constellation Diagram - Sine A with phase offset](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/13-constellation-diagram-sine-a-with-phase-offset-v2.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/13-constellation-diagram-sine-a-with-phase-offset-v2.png)
 *Figure 13 - Constellation Diagram - Sine A with phase offset*

 As you can see power doesn't change much when we changed phase.
-Only point on the constellation diagram was rotated because in this case majority of vectors pointed to little different direction.
+Only point on the constellation diagram related to sine A was rotated because in this case majority of vectors pointed to little different direction.

 ### Make some noise!

 In real world our input signal will not be that perfect.
-It will be for sure noisy because of echos, interferences or white noise.
-Let's check how white noise will affect our frequency domain chart (Figure 14).
-To emulate it we can just add some random values to each sample before applying DFT:
+It could be noisy because of echos, other people talking etc. Let's check simplest type of noise called 'white noise' (Figure 14).
+To emulate it we need to just add some random values to each sample before applying DFT:

 ```javascript